 Section 61 Income

-(1) The income of the Congregation shall comprise members’ contributions, offerings and other bestowals by members of the Congregation or third parties.
+(1) The income of the congregation shall comprise members’ contributions, offerings and other bestowals by members of the congregation or third parties.

-(2) The Congregation shall maintain one or more banking accounts, through which all its income and expenditure shall be conducted.
+(2) The congregation shall maintain one or more banking accounts, through which all its income and expenditure shall be conducted.

-(3) Income and property of the Congregation shall not be distributed in any way to its members or office bearers.
+(3) Income and property of the congregation shall not be distributed in any way to its members or office bearers.

 Section 62 Budget and Audits

-(1) All income and expenditure of the Congregation shall be assessed for one year at a time and shall be included in the budget.
-The budget shall be drawn up by the Treasurer and accepted by Congregational Council.
+(1) All income and expenditure of the congregation shall be assessed for one year at a time and shall be included in the budget.
+The budget shall be drawn up by the treasurer and accepted by Congregational Council.
 It shall be submitted to the General Meeting for adoption.

 (2) Congregational Council may disburse unexpected expenditure that had not been included in the budget up to a maximum amount determined by the General Meeting from time to time.